What42Pizza/romver-improvements/README.md

 ## Introduction

 This is an alternative to the [SemVer](https://semver.org/) format, focusing instead on defining and standardizing version numbers based off the ways in which people naturally treat them.
 Many large and popular projects (e.g. Node, Rails, PHP, jQuery, NPM, the Linux Kernel, and many more) deny using SemVer and instead opt to just base their versions off intuition.
-RomVer acknowledges the importance of intuition regarding version numbers and attempts to standardize versions in a way that is both extremely intuitive and extremely useful.
+RomVer acknowledges the importance of this intuition and attempts to standardize version numbers in a way that is both extremely intuitive and extremely useful.

 The Romantic Versioning specification was originally authored by [Daniel V](https://web.archive.org/web/20221003075344/http://blog.legacyteam.info/2015/12/romver-romantic-versioning/) in 2015, and this open and public repository has the task of maintaining, extending, polishing, and popularizing this standard.
 If you'd like to leave feedback, please [open an issue on GitHub](https://github.com/romversioning/romver/issues).